PADL/MoodCircleIssues/README.md

 # MoodCircle

-Issue tracker for Mood Circle
+This is for filing bugs and feature requests against Mood Circle.